9 Things That Will Happen When You Meet the Right Person

 YOU’RE WILLING TO LET THEM GO

-Although it may seem counterintuitive, both partners in a really loving relationship desire the best for the other.
+Although it may seem counterintuitive, both partners in a loving relationship desire the best for the other.

 Although it’s common to feel attached to your spouse, you can’t find pleasure in each other alone.
 True satisfaction originates inside.
 The cherry on top of the cake should represent your relationship.
 In addition to the self-love you already have, your spouse should make you feel beautiful.